What are the main methods of resolving commercial disputes?

 With regard to consolidation, courts may consolidate or jointly hear cases where such involve a common question of law or fact, in order to avoid unnecessary costs or delay.

-Are third parties allowed to fund litigation?
+Are third parties allowed to fund litigation in your jurisdiction?
 If so, are there any restrictions on this and can third party funders be made liable for the costs incurred by the other side?

 The Rules of Court are silent as to third party funders in Philippine cases, as the Rules are focused on properly impleading parties who are involved in the controversy or cause of action.
-Thus, while there is no express provision allowing the same, there is also no prohibition against third parties funding litigation.
+However, jurisprudence explicitly states that champertous contracts, which is essentially an agreement that a third person shall pay the expenses of the proceedings in favor of one of the parties, is void for being against public policy.

-What has been the impact of the COVID-19 pandemic on litigation in your jurisdiction (and in particular, have the courts adopted remote hearings and have there been any procedural delays)?
+What has been the impact of the COVID-19 pandemic on litigation in your jurisdiction?

-What, in your opinion, is the main advantage and the main disadvantage of litigating international commercial disputes?
+What is the main advantage and the main disadvantage of litigating international commercial disputes in your jurisdiction?

 The Rules of Court are designed in order to facilitate each party having the most opportunity to effectively and fully present its case.
 This is seen in the relaxed treatment of authentication of documents and the requirements for original copies, as well as the provision for discovery measures.
 Further, the thrust of court proceedings, as has been enshrined in jurisprudence, is to arrive at a judgment based on the merits of the case, fully shown, rather than being based on strict application of technicalities.